dougc333/TestReact/component/form_basic/README.md

 refs: there are different types of refs which get the value from a DOM call.
 1) callback function ref: this is in the ref arrow directory.
 Returns the value of the element in the first arg of the callback function.
 2) string: deprecated.
 3) forward ref:

+One problem with using arrow functions instead of class functions is they aren't inherited.

 Advantages of refs; they dont cause a re-render like when modifying props manage focus text selection